7 Steps to Keep Your Faith in Hard Times

 Focus Verse: "Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will" (Romans 12:2, NIV)

-Psychologists tell us that our thinking influences how we feel and behave, The verse instructs you to renew your mind.
+Psychologists tell us that our thinking influences how we feel and behave.
+In line with this idea, the verse instructs you to renew your mind.
 Your mindset could cause your life to be out of line with God's perfect will for you.

 As you face challenging circumstances, you could find that you become very focused on them.
 Then these frustrating set of events could begin your shape your thinking.
 The result might be thought patterns that are not congruent with God's Word.